rjellis/pijp-dti/README.md

 deviation, median and volume are calculated for each region of interest.
 A comma separated value file (CSV) is generated for each anisotropy measure.
 CSV format: (name, min, max, mean, std. dev, median, volume).
 The white matter segmentation mask is applied before calculation.
-It thresholds where the probability for white matter is greater than or equal to 40%.
 The ROI statistics are only calculated over the non-zero voxels.

 ## Interactive Steps